Just What Are Kiln Firing Faults?

 firing techniques probably were already well developed when

 porcelain production started in Europe.
-That is probably because European antique porcelain really did
+That is likely because European porcelain production did

-not take off until the end of the 18th century, after Kaolin
+not really take off until the end of the 18th century, when Kaolin

 clay was discovered in Europe and its reliance on imports from China